codeceptjs/CodeceptJS/docs/nightmare.md

+---
+id: nightmare
-# Blazing Fast Tests with Nightmare
+title: Testing with Nightmare
+---

 Selenium WebDriver is considered to be standard for end to end testing of web applications.
 Despite its popularity it have its drawbacks, it requires a real browser and Selenium server to control it.